Eskaan/hafas-rs/book-doc/src/hafas-wrap.md

 ```
 - A reference to it`self`, to access the [reqwest] request client used to make web requests

-- A reference to a instance of the `HafasProfile` type.
+- A reference to an instance of the `HafasProfile` type

-  A hafas profile specifies the endpoint, possible encryption and additional config data that has to be passed on with the request.
+  A `HafasProfile` specifies the endpoint, possible encryption and additional config data that have to be passed on with the request

-- An array containing instances of the `RawHafasRequest` type.
+- An array containing instances of the `RawHafasRequest` type

   The `RawHafasRequest` type (and it's request generic) have to implement `serde::Serialize + Send`.
   These implementations are needed for the type to be serialized to a JSON string, used in the POST request to HAFAS[^hafas].